1. What is the Governing Board’s role at Furlow?

 20. Where are Furlow Governing Board meetings advertised?

-Meeting schedules can be found on the Board Meetings page, the FCS Google Calendar, and the bulletin board in the school foyer.
+Meeting schedules can be found on the Board Meetings page and the bulletin board in the school foyer.
 Nearing a regularly-scheduled meeting date, an agenda will be posted on the foyer board and on the Board Documents page.